ignat/jetruby-interview/README.md

 ### API:

+* The API key for an authenticated user can be requested at /profile page

+* Send API key in Authorization header

 * `GET /api/appointments` - return a list of appointments for the authenticated user

 * `POST /api/appointments` - create an appointment with an optional reminder